junxit/us-congress-bills-114/bill.md

   - **(3)** the medical facilities of the Department of Veterans Affairs provide to veterans access to the full range of professional services provided by an audiologist.
 - **(c)** *Consultation* In determining the qualifications required for hearing aid specialists and in carrying out subsection (b), the Secretary shall consult with veterans service organizations, audiologists, otolaryngologists, hearing aid specialists, and other stakeholder and industry groups as the Secretary determines appropriate.
 - **(d)** *Annual report*
-  - **(1)** *In general* Not later than one year after the date of the enactment of this Act, and annually thereafter during the five-year period beginning on the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to Congress a report on the following:
+  - **(1)** *In general* Not later than 1 year after the date of the enactment of this Act, and annually thereafter during the 5-year period beginning on the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to Congress a report on the following:
     - **(A)** Timely access of veterans to hearing health services through the Department of Veterans Affairs.
     - **(B)** Contracting policies of the Department with respect to providing hearing health services to veterans in facilities that are not facilities of the Department.
-  - **(2)** *Timely access to services* Each report shall, with respect to the matter specified in paragraph (1)(A) for the one-year period preceding the submittal of such report, include the following:
+  - **(2)** *Timely access to services* Each report shall, with respect to the matter specified in paragraph (1)(A) for the 1-year period preceding the submittal of such report, include the following:
     - **(A)** The staffing levels of audiologists, hearing aid specialists, and health technicians in audiology in the Veterans Health Administration.
     - **(B)** A description of the metrics used by the Secretary in measuring performance with respect to appointments and care relating to hearing health.
     - **(C)** The average time that a veteran waits to receive an appointment, beginning on the date on which the veteran makes the request, for the following: